Tott's Russian wars

-Tott's Russian wars (Tott's ryska krig) refers to a series of two wars waged by Swedish military commander Erik Axelsson Tott: the first war with the Novgorod Republic (1475–1476), and the second war with the Grand Principality of Moscow (1479–1482).
+Tott's Russian wars (Tott's ryska krig) refers to two wars waged by Swedish military commander Erik Axelsson Tott: the first war with the Novgorod Republic (1475–1476), and the second war with the Grand Principality of Moscow (1479–1482).

 Background

 After Erik Axelsson Tott became the commander of Viborg in 1457, the Swedish relations with Novgorod became more strained.
 Despite a peace treaty being signed in 1468, the Novgorodians carried out numerous attacks on the border in the same year.
 The tension between the two increased further when a truce that had been signed in 1458 expired in 1473.

 Wars

 Tott's first Russian war

 In 1475, Erik Axelsson Tott began construction of a fortress in the inner parts of Finland, which was named Olofsborg (Olavinlinna) or Nyslott.
 It was located on an islet in the strait between Saimaa and Haukivesi.
 It was unclear whether it should have been considered in Swedish or Novgorodian territory.
 In any event, the construction led to an increased amount of Novgorodian military activity in the area.
 In Sweden proper, a new tax was required for the defenses in the east and new troops were mobilized for this purpose.
 It is highly likely that the commander of these troops was the knight Erik Karlsson Vasa.

 In 1475, the Novgorodians complained that the fortress had been built on their territory.
-During the same year they made an incursion into Finland and were "cruel" according one report.
+During the same year they made an incursion into Finland and were "cruel" according to one report.
 This incursion seems to have been more dangerous than normal, since Erik Axelsson Tott quickly hired the Bishop of Åbo and several Finnish nobles to inform the Government about what had happened.
 He also requested a rescue from the mainland, then further asked for aid.
 When this aid arrived, it was used too late, with hostilities continuing through the winter.
 In the spring of 1476, there was a new request for aid.
 It was likely around this period that Erik Karlsson Vasa performed his highly praised feats that are mentioned in the Rhyming Chronicle.

 It was also in this time that Sten Sture sent envoys to Novgorod for the restoration of peace.
 Grand Prince Ivan III received the Swedish messengers kindly and commanded the archbishop to extend and renew the truce for a few years.